 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to review your unit we look to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
+This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you own an air conditioning system that was built before 2010, your AC will likely have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+If you own an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
 You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
-Otherwise, you can reach out to your local Service Experts center.
+If you don’t find it, you can read your user’s manual.
+Alternatively, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

 The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
 There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.